 Q: Why is the school interview an essential part of the admissions process?

-One of the biggest differentiating factors of the Teacher Residency is the fact that there is a true partnership between the schools we partner with and the University.
+One of the biggest differentiating factors of the Teacher Residency is the true partnership between the schools we partner with and the University.
 It’s important that the district and charter schools have a say in who will become part of their community.
-The rigorous academic course work for the one-year master of arts in teaching (MAT) is completed at the University level, and the work of preparing to become a teacher takes place on the ground at the schools.
+The rigorous academic course work for the one-year master of arts in teaching (MAT) is completed at the University level, and the work of preparing to become a teacher takes place at the schools.
 In order for this immersive model to work, we include the schools as an essential stakeholder in the admissions process.

 Q: What is the experience like?
-Is there anything that is unlike other professional interviews?
+Is it similar to other professional interviews?

 The experience is quite diverse as it truly depends on where you are interviewing.
 We afford the schools the flexibility to come up with the interview process that they wish to pursue.
-For example, many accommodate a virtual interview, while others may want you to come into the classroom and do a mock lesson plan.
+For example, some may be satisfied with the interview conversation while others may ask you to create a mock lesson plan.

 Q: What types of questions should I be prepared for?